Skip to content

 Running Scans

-Scans are the primary workflow in Compliance Scanner.
+Scans are the primary workflow in Certifai.
 Each scan analyzes a repository for security vulnerabilities, dependency risks, and code structure.

 Manual Scan